-The Authority's Controller shall have the responsibility for the implementation of the Prompt Payment Policy and the prompt payment of all proper invoices under the general guidance and supervision of the Executive Vice President & Chief Financial Officer.
+The Authority's Controller shall have the responsibility for the implementation of the Promot Payment Policy and the prompt payment of all proper invoices under the general guidance and supervision of the Executive Vice President & Chief Financial Officer.

-DECMET PAYMENT PROCEDURE
+D. PROMPT PAYMENT PROCEDURE

-- A Contractor shall request payment under a Contract by submitting a proper invoice to the Authority at its designated payment office at the time and in the manner specified in the Contract. - The Authority shall have fifteen (15) calendar days after receipt of an invoice at its designated payment office to notify the Contractor of certain facts and conditions, including but not limited to those listed below, which, in the opinion of the Authority's Controller, justify extension of the statutory payment period. - a) there is a defect in the delivered goods, property or services; - b) there is a defect in the invoice; - c) there are suspected defects or improprieties of any kind the existence of which prevent the commencement of the statutory payment period; - prior to payment, a statutory or contractual provision requires an inspection period or an audit to determine the resources applied or used by the Contractor in fulfilling the contract terms; - e) a proper invoice must be examined by the federal government prior to payment; - f) the Authority is prevented from making payment by reason of the filling of a lien, attachment, other legal process or requirement of law.
+- A Contractor shall request payment under a Contract by submitting a proper invoice to the Authority at its designated payment office at the time and in the manner specified in the Contract. - The Authority shall have fifteen (15) calendar days after receipt of an involce at its designated payment office to notify the Contractor of certain facts and conditions, including out not limited to those listed below, which, in the opinion of the Authority's Controller, justify extension of the statutory payment period. - a) there is a defect in the delivered goods, property or services; - b) there is a defect in the invoice; - c) there are suspected defects or improprieties of any kind the existence of which prevent the commencement of the statutory payment period; - offer to payment, a statutory or contractual provision requires an inspection period or an audit to determine the resources applied or used by the Contractor in fulfilling the contract terms; - e) a proper invoice must be examined by the federal government prior to payment, - f) the Authority is prevented from maiding payment by reason of the filling of a tion, attachment, other legal process or requirement of taw.

-Any time taken to satisfy or rectify any such facts or conditions shall extend the date by which contract payment must be made in order for the Authority not to become liable for interest payments by an equal period of time.
+Any time taken to satisfy or rectify any such facts or conditions shall extend the date by which contract payment must be made in order for th Authority not to become liable for interest payments by an equal period of time.

-- 3. Should the Authority fall to notify a Contractor of such facts and conditions within fifteen calendar days of the invoice received date, the number of days allowed for payment of the corrected proper invoice will be reduced by the number of days between the fifteenth day and the day that notification was transmitted to the Contractor.
-Should the Authority, in such situations, fail to provide reasonable grounds for its contention that a fact or condition justifying a time extension exists, the date by which contract payment must be made in order for the Authority not to become liable for interest payment shall be calculated from the invoice received date. - The Authority shall make payment within forty five (45) calendar days after the invoice received date.
-Effective July 1, 1989, the Authority shall make payment within thirty (30) calendar days, excluding legal holidays, after invoice received dates occurring after that date. - Except for the payments described in Paragraph E, every payment by the Authority to a Contractor pursuant to a Contract is eligible for interest should the Authority fall to make such payment within forty five (45) days after the invoice received date for contracts entered into between April 30, 1988 and June 30, 1989 and within thirty (30) days for contracts entered into on or after July 1, 1989. - 6.
-The Authority shall not be liable for interest on any retention amounts withheld by the Authority in accordance with the terms of the Contract. - Interest shall be computed at the rate set by the state tax commission for corporate taxes pursuant to paragraph one of subsection (e) of section 1096 of the tax law, but the Authority shall not be liable for payment of interest when such interest is less than ten dollars. - 8.
+- 3. Should the Authority fail to notify a Convector of auch tacts and conditions within fitteen calendar cays of the invoice received date, the number of days allowed for payment of the corrected proper invoice will be reduced by the number of days between the fitteenth day and the cay this notification was transmitted to the Contractor.
+Should the Authority, in such altestiona, fail to provide reasonable grounds for its contaction that fact or condition justifying a time extension exists, the date by which contract payment must be made in order for the Authority not to become table for interest payment shall be calculated from the invoice received date. - The Authority shall make payment within forty five (45) calendar days after the invoice received data.
+Effective July 1, 1989, the Authority shall make payment within thirty (30) calendar days, excluding legal holidays, after invoice received dates occurring after that date. - Except for the payments described in Paragraph E, every payment by the Authority to a Contractor pursuant to a Contract is eligible for interest should the Authority fail to make such payment, within 1only tive (45) days sher the invoice received date for contracts entered into between Api 30, 1988 and June 30, 1989 and within thrity (30) days for contracts entered into on or effer July 1, 1989. - 6.
+The Authority shall not be liable for interest on any relation amounts withheld by the Authority in accordance with the terms of the Contract. - Interest shall be computed at the rate set by the state tax commission for corporate taxes pursuant to paragraph one of subsection (a) of section 1095 of the tax law, but the Authority shall not be liable for payment of interest when such interest is less than ten dollars. - 8.
 The Authority has available funds in its custody to pay all interest penalties.